Mohanlal-Prithviraj Team's Lucifer: The Trailer To Release On This Date!

 Going by the latest reports, the audiences have to wait just a few more days for the arrival of the trailer of the movie.
 According to the reports, Lucifer's trailer will release on March 22, 2019.

-The Trailer Lunch Function
+The Trailer Launch Function

 The reports suggest that the trailer will be launched during a special function on March 22, 2019.
 Reportedly, the grand pre-release and Middle East trailer launch event will be held at Abudhabi Delma Mall on that date and the major cast & crew members of the film will be attending the event.